Dilbert: Guest artists

 On February 29, 2016, Adams posted on his blog that he would be taking a six-week vacation.
 During that time, strips would be written by him but drawn by guest artists who work for Universal Uclick.
 CNN television anchorman Jake Tapper drew the strip on the week of May 23.
 The other guest artists were John Glynn, Eric Scott, Josh Shipley, Joel Friday, Donna Oatney and Brenna Thummler.
-Jake Tapper also drew the cartoon strip the week of September 23–28, 2019.
+Tapper also drew the cartoon strip the week of September 23–28, 2019.